contact-us calendar menu email class-page twitter-2 newspaper-1 other-schools class-pages

 British Values

-In 2011, the government defined British Values as democracy, the rule of law, individual liberty, mutual respect and tolerance of different faiths and beliefs.
-At Burford School we promote these values through our own school values, curriculum and enrichment activities.
+The Government define British Values as democracy, the rule of law, individual liberty, mutual respect and tolerance of different faiths and beliefs.
+At Burford School, we promote these values through our own school values, curriculum and enrichment activities for example:

 We have an elected School Council.
 This is used as an opportunity to promote and teach about democracy and the electoral process.

-We hold mock elections/ referendum during national and local elections.
 We encourage volunteerism in and out of school.
-This includes things like the Peer Mentors, Playground Leaders, and also raising money for local and national charities.
+This includes things like the Peer Mentors, Playground Leaders, and also raising money for charities, for example, Cancer Research and national led charity themed days.

 We have high expectations about pupil conduct and this is reflected in our Behaviour Policy.
-There are rewards for exhibiting good and caring behaviour and consistent demonstration of our values is recognised through such things as ‘Value Champion of the week’, 'Burford Body praise on a postcard' and ‘Headteacher’ awards.
+There are rewards for exhibiting positive behaviour, and consistent demonstration of our values is recognised through such things as ‘House Points’, 'Burford Body praise on a Post-it’ and ‘Headteacher awards’.

-Through our school assemblies, check-ins, circle time and PSHE, children are taught how to earn trust and respect and are supported to develop a strong sense of morality; knowing right from wrong and doing the right thing even when it’s difficult.
+Through our school assemblies, check-ins, circle time and PSHE lessons, children are taught how to earn trust and respect and are supported to develop a strong sense of morality, knowing right from wrong and doing the right thing even when it’s difficult.

 Through our school values and the Jigsaw PSHE program, children are taught about personal responsibility, choices, ambition and aspiration.
 They are encouraged to take opportunities to follow their interests in art, music, sport, etc.